bvineyar/IBM_Data_Science_Capstone_New_York/BusinessProblem.md

 e#  IBM Data Science Capstone Project - Part I #
-## Battle of the Neighborhoods - Austin, TX vs. Denver, CO
+## Battle of the Neighborhoods - Austin, TX
-### Comparison of Education and Medical Care ###
+### Comparison of Education, Medical Care, Gyms, and Parks ###
 ### Brian Vineyard ###

 ### Part I: Business Problem ###

-**Business Problem**: What city offers the best options for Education, Medical Care, Fitness, and Parks?
+**Business Problem**: What area of Austin offers the best options for Education, Medical Care, Fitness, and Parks?

-As an advisor to a business relocating to their operations, we want to compare the quality and availability of Education, Healthcare, Fitness, and Park options between Austin, Texas and Denver, Colorado.
+As an advisor to a business relocating their operations, we want to compare the quality and availability of Education, Healthcare, Fitness, and Park options in Austin, Texas.
 Our business problem is to compare the availability and quality of schools, colleges, universities, hospitals, gyms, and parks, then provide recommendations to the owners and managers of the company based on our findings.

-Foursquare API comparison of two possible destinations:
+Foursquare API study of following city:

+- Austin, TX

 Example search criteria: Schools, Colleges and Universities, Hospitals, Doctors, Gyms / Fitness Centers, Parks

-- Austin, TX
-- Denver, CO

 **Project Details**: